plcarmel/cryptic-sequences/README.md

 ```

 Of course, it is not a good idea to use *cryptic-sequences* as a pseudo-random number
-generator since it is around two orders of magnitude slower that a typical
+generator since it is around two orders of magnitude slower that a typical one.
-pseudo-random number generator.

 ## Other resources